 Compare that to improving quality, decreasing delivery times, increasing profit, and making your customer happy.
 It’s just not going to work.

-If we should sum it all with a single word, it should be transparency.
-The more information people have the greater their support might be.
+If we should sum it all in a single word, it should be transparency.
+The more information people have, the greater their support might be.
 Create as much transparency into the goals and invite everyone to participate to the best of their abilities.

 You might actually be surprised by the input you get from some of the people.
 What if some of the challenges could be tackled in a much simpler manner, but nobody thought of it?
 Not very likely, but possible.

 Last but not least, don’t think of this as a one-off step.
 This is a living dimension of the Lean transformation framework and has to be checked regularly.
 You need to constantly ask yourselves whether the problem you started solving is still worth solving.
 You have to be agile and be able to change course, should the situation requires it.

 In other words, the concrete process improvements being implemented have to support the larger goal.
 Improving things for the sake of improving is not what you should be after.

 The criteria for success should also be listed, as the people doing the real work need to know what is acceptable and what not.

-As shown on the image in the beginning of the article, process improvement is one of the pillars of the Lean transformation model.
+As shown in the image at the beginning of the article, process improvement is one of the pillars of the Lean transformation model.

 It supports the roof, which represents the problem being solved.
 In other words, the concrete process improvements being implemented have to support the larger goal.
 Improving things for the sake of improving is not what you should be after.

-Process improvement is all about running small experiments, benchmarking the results and adapting based on the results.
+Process improvement is about running small experiments, benchmarking the results, and adapting based on the results.
 In its root, this is nothing else but Deming’s cycle “Plan Do Check Act” (PDCA).

 This goes hand in hand with a lot of the Lean startup theory.
 Build an MVP of a process improvement, validate it with real customers (or colleagues), and if successful, scale it.